Using Docker Images

 Docker Image Requirements

-• The Dockerfile must use the EXPOSE directive to expose exactly one port.
+• Use the EXPOSE directive to expose exactly one port for HTTP traffic.

 Create an Application